top of page

 There are jetties along the shore of the lake for daily excursions by paddle boats and steamers.
 We hired one such paddle boat for 4 people.

-The boat was hilariously slow and difficult to paddle but the views all around were stunning.
+The boat was hilariously slow and difficult to paddle, but the views all around were stunning.

 One can see the famous Monte San Salvatore from the lake.
 There is a 12-minute funicular to the top with 360-degree views of the city of Lugano.
-We had no time left for it but if you have time, then it's worth the effort.
+We had no time left for it, but if you have time, then it's worth the effort.

-Walking through the city and eating Piadines
+Walking through the city and eating Piadine

-Piadine is similar to taco, just thicker.
+Piadine is similar to a taco, just thicker.
 It can be eaten with a variety of fillings and is easily available in any roadside eatery.
 So, you can have it on the go.

 Travelling with kids to Switzerland?
 For more fun tips and things to remember, click on the links below -